Synthetic Fibers are the Worst.

 After that, I created a webpage for Celtic Fusion’s website through squarespace that goes into further detail about natural fibers and the ethics of the company.
 While I was creating this, Regina came up with the idea to begin incorporating charity into her work.
 So, she made the decision to donate 3 euro of every item sold to Hometree, an organization run by a farm that we have been volunteering at.
 Now, with every purchase someone makes from Celtic Fusion, a native tree will be planted in Ireland in an effort to restore natural woodland to the country – something that has been nearly extinct for 300 years.
 We headed to the farm to talk to the founders and received a very positive reaction (and then proceeded to take a 2 hour, windy, wet, and incredibly muddy hike up and down the 60 acres that they purchased to begin their project).
-We are still waiting for logistics to go through before we make the webpage go live, but I’ll post a link as soon as that happens.
+The link to the page on sustainability can be found here.

 This next week, we are gearing up our creative juices for a photoshoot inspired for Biddy Early, a wise woman who lived in Co.
 Clare. in around 1850.
 We’ll be visiting her cottage, leaving her a gift of bread, reading up on her history, and styling a shoot to do some Samhain (Halloween) publicity.